 07 Sep | Sue Gee

-If you are interested in User experience and the psychological interface between man and computer technology, edX has two Professional Certificate - one on Human-Computer Interaction, the other on Human-Robot Interaction.
+If you are interested in User experience and the psychological interface between man and computer technology, edX has two Professional Certificates - one on Human-Computer Interaction, the other on Human-Robot Interaction.

 JetBrains Announces Data Science IDE